Zendro-dev/graphql-server-model-codegen/README.md

-        "reverseAssociation": "dogs", // name of the association in the publisher model "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "keyIn": "book", // FK to publisher will be stored in the Book model "targetStorageType" : "Webservice", //  It's a remote database "label" : "name" // Show in GUI the name of the publisher taken from external DB }
+        "reverseAssociation": "dogs", // name of the association in the publisher model "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "keysIn": "book", // FK to publisher will be stored in the Book model "targetStorageType" : "Webservice", //  It's a remote database "label" : "name" // Show in GUI the name of the publisher taken from external DB }